• Research News

 Reach the Physics Department Business Office regarding research proposal submissions: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

-Download the Physics Budget Template (Excel) 3 Year and 4 Year from Box.
+Download the Physics Budget Template (Excel) for 3, 4 or 5 years from Box.
+(UMD login required.)

 Conflict of Interest: Please submit your annual disclosure inTERP: Click to Disclose via inTERP.
 For any question, please email This email address is being protected from spambots.
 You need JavaScript enabled to view it.